wojciechkubiak/opqn-web/README.md

 ### `npm install`

 Installs all dependencies needed to run Opiekun app. <br />In case of outdated dependencies, try to run `npm audit fix`. <br />I'm trying to fix such things as fast as possible, but sometimes it just takes a while.
-<br />Most of times app is going to work even after error messages calling to use `audit` option <br />(not the ones that say you couldn't install dependencies - in case of such errors, check your internet connection). <br /><b>Do not pass any important data into forms.</b>
+<br />Most of times app is going to work even after error messages calling to use `audit` option <br />(not the ones that say you couldn't install dependencies - in case of such errors, check your internet connection).

 ### `npm start`